Mac-Adam/Mac-Adam/README.md

 #### KN Integra Smashbot (C, CAD)

-I am the coordinator of a Smashbot team, that is part of KN Integra.
-We have made a 3d printable battlebot.
-It is currently ready for battle, we are waiting for competitions to come.
+I am the coordinator of "Smashbot" team, which is part of KN Integra Science club.
+We have made a 3d printable, remotely controlled battlebot based on nordic nrf52840 dongle.
+We took part in nationwide robotic festival Robocomp, where we took third place.
+We also fought at XChallenge, another nationwide competition, this time we unfortunately lost our first battle.
+We are planning to improve our design and build an enchanted version of the robot for future contest.

+#### KN Integra Wheel-E

+I am the coordinator of "Wheel-E" project, we managed to secure a grant to build a balancing robot, it is currently in the design stage.
+I is going to be remotely controlled via Bluetooth.
+It will use 5 STM32 microcontrollers, 4 will drive the motors, one will be responsible for balancing.

 #### Fractal Generator (C#, HLSL)

 I've made a fractal generator using Unity and Shaders written in HLSL.
 I've implemented an arbitrary precision number system, so that It is possible to do extremely deep zooms.
 I've made a lot of performance enhancements as well as implement a lot of ways to visualize the fractal.
 This Is one of my biggest projects so far, I've described in more details in its repo.

+#### Portfolio Website

+I made a website with Three.Js to show my projects in an interesting interactive way, you can view it in [here](https://maciuga.vercel.app/?lang=en).
+It is designed to be viewed on desktop.

 ### :fire: Check Out My Stats :